drutigliano19/suse-observability-mcp-server/README.md

 ### Monitors Tools

--   **`getMonitors`**: Lists active monitors filtered by health state with component details.
+-   **`listMonitors`**: Lists monitors for a specific component.
-    -   Arguments: `state` (string, optional): Filter by state - 'CRITICAL', 'DEVIATING', or 'UNKNOWN' (default: 'CRITICAL')
+    -   Arguments: `component_id` (integer, required): The ID of the component to list monitors for (from topology queries)
-    -   Returns: Monitors in the specified state with affected component names and URNs
+    -   Returns: A markdown table showing monitors associated with the specified component and their current states

 ### Topology Tools